-a.
+- a.
 Watch the videos on OpenRefine's homepage for an overview of its features.
 Then, download and install OpenRefine release 3.3.
-Do not use version 3.4 (which is in beta status).
+Do not use version 3.4 (which is in beta status). - b.
+Import Dataset - Run OpenRefine and point your browser at 127.0.0.1:3333. - We use a products dataset from Mercari, derived from a Kaggle competition (Mercari Price Suggestion Challenge).
+If you are interested in the details, visit the data description page.
+We have sampled a subset of the dataset provided as "properties.csv".